alebele/Bachelor-Project/README.md

 period of time in order to enter a different operational branch.

 The project has been successfully configured for two power supplies models: Konstanter and AimTTi.

-The project has been successfully configured for two power supplies
-models: Konstanter and AimTTi.